senducusin/news-app/README.md

 An app that displays current news from different categories such as Business, Sports, General, and Entertainment.

-This is a sample app that utilizes NewsApi.org's API, Kingfisher, and UIKit.
+This is a sample app that utilizes NewsApi.org's API, WebKit, UIKit, and Kingfisher.
 The source code, demonstrates a simple implementation of MVVM structure in Swift.

 ---